t-harvey/markdown_renderer/README.md

 <code>npm install</code><p>

-...the individual steps are as follows:
+...if that doesn't work, the individual steps are as follows:

 #### the WebIDL parser:
 <code>sudo npm install -g webidl2</code>